pdx-cs-ai/classical-ai-notes/04-advsearch/04-1-advsearch.md

 * Minimax Theorem (Von Neumann, Nash): Any state in the game has a well-defined *value* assuming "best play" by both sides

+* Positions can be "reversed": change the color of all the pieces and swap sides.
+Now negate the score.

 * Basic Negamax idea: